Sananda-Dutta/website-category-classifier/README.md

-Website Classification App
+🚀 Website Classification App

-This project is a Machine Learning Website Classification application.
+This is a Machine Learning Website Classification application.
 It classifies websites into categories based on their content.
 The project includes data preprocessing, model training, testing, and deployment using Streamlit for a web interface.

-Features
+✨ Features

-End-to-end ML pipeline: EDA → Preprocessing → Training → Testing → Deployment
+✅ End-to-end ML pipeline: EDA → Preprocessing → Training → Testing → Deployment

-Interactive web app with Streamlit
+🌐 Interactive web app with Streamlit

-Real-time website category prediction
+⚡ Real-time website category prediction

-Supports .pkl model and label encoder files
+📦 Supports .pkl model and label encoder files

+🧠 How the Model Works

+The model uses TfidfVectorizer to convert website content into numerical features, then a Support Vector Machine (SVM) classifier predicts the website category.
+User input is preprocessed before prediction.

-How to Run
+🛠 How to Run

 Clone the repository: